timescale/timescaledb-ruby/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/timescale/timescaledb-ruby.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/timescale/timescaledb-ruby/blob/master/CODE_OF_CONDUCT.md).

+The [CHANGELOG](./CHANGELOG.md) is maintained by the community and the maintainers of this gem.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).